 Why you will love this recipe:

-- They combine the flavours of strawberry cheesecake with vanilla cheesecake to give these cookies the best flavour.
+- The taste!
+These cheesecake filled cookies are so incredibly good.
+They are soft, thick, chewy and gooey.
+They combine the flavours of strawberry cheesecake with vanilla cheesecake to give these cookies the best flavour.

-- I have included gluten free and dairy free options depending on your dietary needs.
+- I have included gluten-free and dairy-free options depending on your dietary needs.

 - They freeze really well so are a great meal prep option.

-If you love the flavour of cheesecake you will also love berry cheesecake overnight oats!
+If you love the flavour of cheesecake you will also love berry cheesecake overnight oats.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Eggs - eggs help these cookies rise and turn out extra light and fluffy.
 I have not tried this recipe with any egg replacements or egg substitutes and can't guarantee they would work out.